bradymholt/cron-expression-descriptor/README.md

 ## .NET Platform Support

-Begining with version 2.0.0, the NuGet package will only contain a library targeting .NET Standard 1.1.
+Begining with version 2.0.0, the NuGet package will contain a library targeting .NET Standard 1.3 and .NET Standard 2.0.
 This allows the library to consumed by applications running on the following .NET platforms:

 - .NET Core >= 1.0
-- .NET Framework >= 4.5
+- .NET Framework >= 4.6
 - Mono >= 4.6
 - Universal Windows Platform >= 10.0
 - ([More](https://github.com/dotnet/standard/blob/master/docs/versions.md))

-If your application is targeting an earlier version of .NET Framework, you can use version `1.21.2` as it has support back to .NET Framework 3.5.
+If your application is targeting an earlier version of .NET Framework (i.e. 4.5 or 3.5), you can use version `1.21.2` as it has support back to .NET Framework 3.5.
 To install this version, run `Install-Package CronExpressionDescriptor -Version 1.21.2`.

 ## Demo